Yazed7Aljuhani/Linux-editing-working-with-files/README.md

 run these commands before you start the lab:
 - sudo mkdir -p  ~/mydir/mydir2
-- sudo touch  ~/mydir/mydir2/<yourname>.txt
+- sudo touch  ~/mydir/mydir2/yourname.txt
 - cp /tmp/log/secure   ~/mydir/securecopy.txt
 ----------------------------------------------------------------
 - run the hash command and save the output as screen shot
 - cksum securecopy.txt and save the output as screen shot
-- open  ~/mydir/securecopy.txt with nano editor and replace all "root" keywords with <yourname> and exit the nano
+- open  ~/mydir/securecopy.txt with nano editor and replace all "root" keywords with yourname and exit the nano
 - again cksum securecopy.txt and save the output as screen shot and write your observation
 - again run the hash command and save the output as screen shot
 - use the find command to find yourname.txt in your environment